 * Wicking material (not shown)- You can purchase some special copper wick that is used to unsolder joints.
 This is usually not necessary, but handy at times, and inexpensive.

 * A Ventilated workspace

-Additionally, a hot soldering iron can almost instantly melt plastic parts and upholstery in a hurry.
+Additionally, a hot soldering iron can almost instantly melt plastic parts and upholstery.
 Use care when soldering as well as when moving the iron to and from the solder joint.
 If the cord gets caught when moving the iron it can easily cause you to drop the hot tool onto something expensive or painful.
-NEVER place a soldering iron on saddles, luggage, body work, painted surfaces, or on or near any heat-sensitive surface.
+NEVER place a soldering iron on saddles, luggage, bodywork, painted surfaces, or on or near any heat-sensitive surface.